joncox123/ForkCal/README.md

 - Convert frequency deviation to error in seconds per day as: SPD = deltaF/f_ref * 24*60^2
 - A median filter of length 3 is applied to the timegrapher plot.

+The accuracy is determined by two factors, the acquisition period (longer the better) and the time stability of the crystal in the USB timegrapher.
+Even though the USB timegrapher is cheap, is still has at least a basic quartz crystal, probably around 20 ppm or 1.7 seconds per day (spd).
+It may be possible to improve this by soldering in an OCXO or higher quality TCXO.
+This is a future project.

 ## Credits and License
 Developed by joncox123 using Claude AI.
 All rights reserved.